What we do

 In our choice of a moniker and historical patron we take the name of a bewigged British soldier, an astute and unapologetic colonial governor from the pre-democratic era, in order to underline that history consists of more than a parade of secular modern progressives building a distinctively Canadian utopia.
 That the King praised Sir Guy Carleton, 1st Baron Dorchester, as “a gallant and sensible man” is no small recommendation.

 Finally, we gratefully acknowledge Toby Buchan’s acceptance of our invitation to serve as honorary patron.
 As an editor, publisher, and illustrator in England he is known as Mr Buchan.
-We approached him, however, as the 4th Baron Tweedsmuir of Elsfield and grandson of John Buchan, the great storyteller, historian, and 15th governor general of Canada.
+We approached him, however, as the 4th Baron Tweedsmuir of Elsfield and grandson of John Buchan, the great storyteller, historian, public servant, and 15th governor general of Canada.
 In that capacity, Lord Tweedsmuir graciously accepted.
 In the pages of this edition, notice can be found of the handsome new edition of John Buchan’s classic thriller, The Thirty-Nine Steps, with a fine introduction by his grandson, our hon. patron.

-In general the Review will not take editorial positions unless grievously tempted.
+In general the Review itself will not take editorial positions unless grievously tempted.
 Four of our five contributing editors have written articles for the first issue: Randy Boyagoda, C.P.
 Champion, Phyllis Reeve, and John Robson, who bring varied literary and editorial talents to the cause.
 We are proud to carry articles by Gil Troy, Sam Menefee, Barbara Kay, Graham Stewart, Greg Melleuish, Conrad Black, Adam Chapnick, Mathieu Bock-Coté, and many others.
 We welcome submissions as well as letters and comments, encourage readers to take out a subscription, and, when necessary, disagree with us enthusiastically and intelligently!

 Who Was Dorchester?